Faculty of Arts: Department of Security Studies and Criminology - Strategic Change in the Asia-Pacific

 Strategic Change in the Asia-Pacific

-Two fulltime Macquarie University Research Excellence Scholarships (MQRES) to complete a 3 year PhD program at the Department of Security Studies and Criminology are available for prospective PhD candidates in the area of security studies.
+Two fulltime Macquarie University Research Training Program Scholarships (MQRTP) to complete a 3 year PhD program at the Department of Security Studies and Criminology are available for prospective PhD candidates in the area of security studies.
 Supervised by Prof Ben Schreer, Head of the Department, the two scholarships examine the security implications of the strategic change currently taking place in the Asia-Pacific region.
 We offer two PhDs in security studies looking at a topic in the following areas:

 - The strategic response of Southeast Asian littoral states to China’s rise